 If I complain, what happens next?

-In addition to any other criminal court action, there may be civil court action to protect the community.
+In addition to any other criminal court action, there may be civil court action to protect you and the community.

-Under the Anti-Social Behaviour, Crime and Policing Act 2014, a new injunction has been introduced to tackle anti-social behaviour.
+Under the Anti-Social Behaviour, Crime and Policing Act 2014, an injunction may be required to tackle anti-social behaviour.
 The injunction can be used against anyone over the age of 10 years and for people living in private accommodation and owning their own properties (for any tenure), not just council tenants.
 If breached, it can result in imprisonment.

 Further support